Anna Louise Schröder

 · Adaptive trend estimation in financial time series via multiscale change-point-induced basis recovery, with Piotr Fryzlewicz.
 Statistics and Its Interface, 6, 449-461.

-change-point detection in nonstationary EEG data, with Hernando Ombao from the UCI Space-Time Group.
+Hernando Ombao from the UCI Space-Time Group.
+Under review.

 The video clip below illustrates our method’s performance on a live recording of an epileptic seizure.
 The upper graphic represents electrode channel locations on the human scalp, using the international 10–20 name convention.
 Channels light up red if a change point is detected in a channel’s normalized spectrum.
 If the coherence between two channels changes, a lines appears between them.
 The lower panel shows the recording at one channel, with the red bar indicating the current point in time.
 At the seizure onset (c.
 35s in this visualization) we detect a large number of changes near-simultaneously at channel- and coherence-level.
 Details on definitions and data are provided upon request.